 Every level of employees from managers to the cleaners is encouraged to suggest where improvement can be made.

 Every person counts and should have a direct impact on the best way things can be done.
-This powerful team approach gives you a way to harnesses suggestions from people at every level.
+This powerful team approach gives you a way to harness suggestions from people at every level.

 Kaizen aims to increase productivity, effectiveness, and reduce waste like all six sigma, lean methodologies like the 8 wastes of lean.
 Think about using a PDCA cycle, as a useful tool to help the process.